If I Let You Go

 "If I Let You Go" is a song by Irish boy band Westlife.
 It was released in the United Kingdom on 9 August 1999 as the second single from their self-titled debut album (1999).
 It became the band's second number-one hit, spending 11 weeks on the UK Singles Chart.
 The song has received a Platinum sales certification in the UK for selling over 600,000 in combined sales of purchased and streaming-equivalent sales.
 It is the band's 10th-best-selling single in paid-for sales and combined sales in the UK as of January 2019.

 Composition

 "If I Let You Go" composed in the traditional verse–chorus form in B♭ major, with Brian McFadden, Shane Filan, and Mark Feehily's vocals ranging from the chords of D_{4} to A_{5}.

 Music video

 The music video was directed by Sven Harding and was filmed in Tenerife, Spain.
 It depicts the band walking along a beach and singing by a hillside surrounded by red and yellow flags.

+Feehily revealed on an Instagram post of the music video that their record label guy said they based the official music video of the single "What Makes You Beautiful" by British-Irish pop band One Direction off this video.